 This law is also known at the federal level as the Sexual Offender Act of 1994.
 Megan's Law serves by providing community notification and registration for sex offenders.
 It requires people convicted of sex crimes against children to alert local law enforcement of any changes to address or employment after release from prison or a psychiatric facility.
 Certain states have made modifications to the requirements, adding additional ones such as requiring the reporting of all sex crimes, not just those against children.

 The Adam Walsh Child Protection Safety Act (known formally as the Sex Offender Registration and Notification Act) further modifies Megan's Law, adding new registration requirements and classification system of sex offenders divided into 3 tiers, based on their danger to the community.
 It also creates a national sex offender registry and instructs states to use identical criteria for posting information on the internet.
 Failure for sex offenders to update their information in the pre-designated periods is a felony.

 The details of what information must be provided to local law enforcement also vary by state.
-In Pennsylvania, this law was applies to individuals convicted of the following offenses or attempts to commit the following offenses:
+In Pennsylvania, this law applied to individuals convicted of the following offenses or attempts to commit the following offenses:

 This also applies to individuals convicted of an equivalent offense in another state or federal court and the individual is currently a resident, student, or employed in Pennsylvania.

 The Pennsylvania State Police, Pennsylvania Board of Probation and Parole, or local law enforcement are responsible for administering Megan's Law.
 The agency collects information including aliases; identifying characteristics such as photo, fingerprints; notates identifying characteristics (i.e. scars and tattoos); social security number; date of birth; address and employment; race, gender, and ethnicity; offense history; and any documentation of treatment received for mental abnormality or personality disorder.